dirtystylus/eleventy-test/posts/sidenotes/index.md

 At smaller widths the sidenotes are hidden and the default footnote behavior is restored.

 You can view the modified code from my site [here](https://github.com/dirtystylus/eleventy-test/blob/master/js/sidenotes.js).
+You may also want to read this older post about [Markdown and footnotes](/posts/eleventy-markdown-and-footnotes/).

 Here’s what it looks like on a [recent post](/posts/shogun-visual-style/):